 The FASB and the AICPA have been working closely with the IASB in preparing for the conversion and between them and the IRS, there isn’t much enthusiasm for managing two sets of standards.
 The IASB and FASB talked about their continuing commitment to the improvement and GAAP and IFRS convergence.
 The AICPA has already developed courses so that accountants in the US can make the transition.

 Small companies ought to be able to make the switch easier than public ones.
-To make the conversion even easier for small-to-medium enterprises, the IASB published a slimmed-down version of the IFRS earlier this year.
+To make the conversion even easier for small-to-medium enterprises, the IASB published a slimmed-down version of the IFRS.
 Simply titled “IFRS for SMEs”, it comes in at around 230 pages, so it appears the IASB really wants to get all types of businesses (and their accounting firms) on board.